Carimar Beach Club Update 4 Months After Hurricane Irma

-As you probably already know, Carimar Beach Club was very lucky during the passage of Hurricane Irma.
-The property suffered only very limited damage and had power and water straight through the Hurricane.
+As you probably already know, Carimar Beach Club was very lucky during the passage of Hurricane Irma on September 4, 2017.
+The property suffered only very limited damage and had power and water throughout the hurricane.
 We had 2 guests staying with us during the storm (they could not get a flight out in time).
 And although we were officially closed starting September 4th, in the aftermath of Hurricane Irma, we at Carimar Beach Club were able to host stranded guests from other properties and opened the hotel to relief workers, NGO representatives and the British government and army as a base for their recovery efforts.

-The major damage at Carimar are the gardens, the railings going up to the rooms, the warm water solar heaters, beach chairs, some doors and a couple broken windows.
+The major damage at Carimar were the gardens, the railings going up to the rooms, the warm water solar heaters, beach chairs, some doors and a couple broken windows.
 The inside of our units did not suffer any damage.
 Thanks to the hard work of our staff and some additional workers, we were able to clean out the debris on the grounds within days and open one room after the other for more unexpected guests.
-After four weeks, most of the island is cleaned up or well on the way.
-The Valley and other villages in the center of the island already have power and ANGLEC is making progress every day.
-Carimar’s utilities are independent with the use of own generator for power, solar energy panels for hot water, and our own water production (reverse osmosis plant).
+Carimar has been open the entire time after the hurricane and has had power and fresh water throughout, as our utilities are independent with the use of own generator for power, solar energy panels for hot water, and our own water production (reverse osmosis plant).
 ANGLEC subsequently restored power to the island before Christmas and our trustworthy work-horse of a generator has been given a rest.

 WELCOME BACK TO PARADISE!